Genre: Creative Non-Fiction. Writers are encouraged to explore the form.

 - Douglas College students, employees and their immediate family members are not eligible to enter.
 Douglas College students may enter two years after completing courses.

 - Entries must be postmarked or submitted online by end of day October 17 (Pacific Time).

-- Contest results are posted on our website and through social media in February.
-The winning entries and judge’s essay are published in the April issue (Spring/Summer) of EVENT.
+- Contest results are posted on our website and through social media.
+The winning entries and judge’s essay are published in the Spring/Summer issue of EVENT.

 - For more information, contact us at email@example.com or 604-527-5293.